xDevenchi/BlackJack/projectroadmap.md

 Define function for game results

-Create the game itself (includes displays for player, prompts, welcome message, rules, and a replay message)
+Create welcome message, create the deck, and set up player chips

+Prompts, displays for cards, create chains of events for losing, and rules

+Create chain of events for winning

+Display player chips, replay prompt, and goodbye message